Aleeshakara/interactive/README.md

 I have tried my website on Google Chrome and Safari.
 Both appear to work as expected.

 Devices tested are Samsung Galaxy S20+, Samsung Galaxy S6, iPod Touch, MacBook Air, Samsung Galaxy Tab A, Huawei P30 Lite and iPad 10.2.
+Not yet responsive for smaller screens.

 Please see [here]() for Usability Testing